Muscle contraction headache

 The most effective treatment plan for muscle contraction headaches uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific triggers and severity of muscle contraction headaches, the patient's age, medical history, and other factors.

 Treatment of muscle contraction headache begins with prevention.
-This starts with ...more treatments »
+This starts with maintaining a ...more treatments »

 Muscle contraction headache: Misdiagnosis